Julián Delgado Lopera: ¡Cuéntamelo! Oral Histories by LGBT Immigrants (2014)

 ¡Cuéntamelo! (tell me about it) was published in 2014.
 The book is a collection of oral histories featuring Latino, queer, Immigrants over the age of forty-five.
 All of the histories are illustrated and are available in English and Spanish.
 One of the subjects in ¡Cuéntamelo!, Adela Vazquez, a transgender immigrant woman of Cuban descent, influenced Delgado Lopera's interest in these untapped stories during a class presentation.
 Delgado Lopera first published four stories in the magazine SF Weekly titled "Cuentamelo: An Oral History of Queer Latin Immigrants in San Francisco" on June 26, 2013.
-They then received two creative writing awards from Galería de la Raza and the Queer Cultural Center, which allowed them to continue finding more histories speaking on the issues of homophobia, transphobia, xenophobia, and the AIDS pandemic. ¡Cuéntamelo! is credited with bringing histories of identity intersection like queer, immigration status, gender and age to light.
+He then received two creative writing awards from Galería de la Raza and the Queer Cultural Center, which allowed him to continue finding more histories speaking on the issues of homophobia, transphobia, xenophobia, and the AIDS pandemic. ¡Cuéntamelo! is credited with bringing histories of identity intersection like queer, immigration status, gender and age to light.